Hyurl/hyurl.github.io/sfn/docs/en-US/session.md

 ## Share state between HTTP and WebSocket

-This feature is very important in **sfn** framework, session sharing allows you changing the state in one end and affecting the other without doing repeating work, it guarantees that once you logged in from a HTTP request, and you WebSocket will be in as well (and vice versa).
+This feature is very important in **SFN** framework, session sharing allows you changing the state in one end and affecting the other without doing repeating work, it guarantees that once you logged in from a HTTP request, and you WebSocket will be in as well (and vice versa).